laderast/laderast.github.io/README.md

 ## Customize your about links

-Take a look at `about.Rmd` and start filling out the front matter with your own links:
+Take a look at `index.Rmd` and start filling out the front matter with your own links:

 ```
 links: